IIIF/api/source/api/content-state/0.9/index.md

 ## 6. Content State Encoding

-When a Content State is sent in an HTTP GET operation such as a query string parameter on a link in a search result or even an email, it is vulnerable to corruption - it might get encoded and re-encoded before it arrives at a viewer or other IIIF software.
+When a Content State is sent in an HTTP GET operation such as a query string parameter on a link in a search result or even an email, it is vulnerable to corruption - it might get encoded and re-encoded before it arrives at a viewer or other IIIF-compatible software.
 This section defines the requirements for safely encoding content states, to provide the string representation seen in the above examples.

 ### 6.1.
 Choice of encoding mechanism